-The gallery plugin from Envira is a Lite version, with a pro version available on their website, but regardless of that fact, it still has 50k installations, and the plugin is actively maintained and being enriched with new features.
+The gallery plugin from Envira is a Lite version, with a pro version available on their website.
 A gallery plugin like this can only succeed if they’re integrating new and interactive features in the plugin, and that’s exactly what’s happening here.
 The Envira Gallery dashboard is a dashboard on its own, a separate entity from everything else in WordPress, will with dedicated focus towards album creation and gallery generation.
 You can enjoy features like media uploading from URL, from Amazon S3, Dropbox, or a remote server.
 You can also upload videos.
-Such effective ways of populating your galleries with content hasn’t been seen frequently, so you’ll enjoy the process of rapidly populating your blog with photos.
-Performance has been optimized with an optimize codebase, and search engine optimization is also supported.
-Oh and we almost forgot.. the Envira plugin will also be helpful to those creative photographers who want to sell their work directly on their WP blog — you heard it right, now you can sell your photos using a simple plugin.

 Sunshine Photo Cart

-Speaking of selling your work… Sunshine Photo Cart is for those photoblogs where you want to sell your products/photographers directly to the user, without third-party interference.
-The selling dashboard allows you to configure product type, sizes, quantities and special requests.
-Payments can be validated using PayPal or direct-check.
-Create unlimited range of products or galleries and pay no fees anywhere, you keep all profits.
+Speaking of selling your work, Sunshine Photo Cart is for those photoblogs where you want to sell your products/photographers directly to the user without third-party interference.
+The selling dashboard allows you to configure product type, sizes, quantities, and special requests.
+Validate payments using PayPal or a direct check.
+Create an unlimited range of products or galleries, and pay no fees anywhere.
+You keep all profits.

 WP iSell Photo

-WP iSell Photo turns your photoblog from a simple work portfolio, into a fully developed eCommerce solution for selling your digital photography artwork.
-Forget about feature heavy plugins and instead use something that will help you to the one task that needs to be accomplished, to display and sell your photos.
-A single-click PayPal checkout button is added to all the photo pages, so you can start collecting revenue directly.
+WP iSell Photo turns your photoblog from a simple work portfolio into a fully developed e-commerce solution for selling your digital photography artwork.
+Forget about feature-heavy plugins.
+Instead, use something that will help you at the one task that needs to be accomplished—to display and sell your photos.
+With the added single-click PayPal checkout button on all the photo pages, you can start collecting revenue directly.

 Premium plugins for WordPress photoblogs